Luigi-Cerrato/ThesisRepository/Readme.md

 ### Dataset Generation

 First, the TON dataset requires an initial preprocessing phase consisting of two steps:
 1. Add the destination address of our server within the simulator architecture (10.0.0.1).
 For malicious packets, also change the source port to 9.
-You can do this by running the script `addServerAddress.py` and setting "benign" flag.
+You can do this by running the script `preparePcap/addServerAddress.py` and setting "benign" flag.
 2. The packets in the dataset lack a proper forwarding header.
-To allow Wireshark to display them correctly during forwarding, you need to run the `modifyPcap.py` script, which adds the correct headers.
+To allow Wireshark to display them correctly during forwarding, you need to run the `preparePcap/modifyPcap.py` script, which adds the correct headers.

 To generate **Dataset1**, follow these steps:

 1. Download the simulator from the link below.
 2. In the `docker/TServer/` directory:
-   - Replace the `Dockerfile` with the one uploaded in this repository.
+   - Replace the `Dockerfile` with the one uploaded in the `replay` folder of this repository.
-   - Add `replayBenignOnly.py` and the `.pcap` file to replicate.
+   - Add `replay/replayBenignOnly.py` and the `.pcap` file to replicate.
 3. Start the simulator:
    - Create the desired number of nodes (refer to the simulator documentation):
      ```bash